Review the choice of fixed vs partitionable slots

 GLIDEIN_CPUS is involved as well: the script creation/web_base/smart_partitionable.sh sets the layout back to fixed if GLIDEIN_CPUS is 1 or is unset and FORCE_PARTITIONABLE is not True.

 The exact interaction of the parameters should be documented.

 Maybe the behavior of creation/web_base/smart_partitionable.sh should be changed to be more partitionable friendly (even if the condor team just affirmed that partitionable slots are not production ready).

 This came out working on #10092 because when adding extra resources to the main slot there may be a startd failure due to impossible layout when using fixed slots.

-#5 Updated by Marco Mambelli over 3 years ago
+#5 Updated by Marco Mambelli almost 4 years ago

 GLIDEIN_CPUS is the number of cores available for the glidein (that affect the number of cores made available to the jobs by the starts - NUM_CPUS).
 Things will remain the same if you specify a number.
 There can be also some keywords: node (all cores in the node - detected), slot (all cores in the WFM slot of the glidein - detected), auto (same as node currently).